Earn a Paramedic Certificate or Degree and Prepare for National Registry Exam and Colorado Certification

 The paramedic program also prepares students for the National Registry examination and Colorado state certification.

-The year-long paramedic program, starting in January of each year, consists of three full-time semesters totaling over 1200 hours of classroom and clinical and field instruction.
-This hybrid program offers the option of completing lecture hours via face to face or distance learning with required lab days on the Edwards campus.
+The year-long paramedic program, starting in August of each year, consists of three full-time semesters totaling over 1200 hours of classroom and clinical and field instruction.
+This hybrid program offers the option of completing lecture hours via face to face or distance learning with required lab days on the Vail Valley at Edwards campus.

 Students who successfully complete the program will receive a Colorado Mountain College Certificate of Occupational Proficiency and will be allowed to sit for the National Registry Paramedic Exam.